neoclide/coc.nvim/Readme.md

 widely used [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) and [deoplete.nvim](https://github.com/Shougo/deoplete.nvim).

-Below are the reasons that lead coc.nvim to build it's own engine:
+Below are the reasons that led coc.nvim to build it's own engine:

 - **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with